 How does the IBM Blockchain World Wire work?

 World Wire was launched officially on 18th March 2019 and is currently available in 72 countries and 44 currencies all over the world.
-It is the first blockchain platform which allows the process of payment messaging, clearing and settlement of transactions on a single platform.
+It is the first blockchain platform that allows the process of payment messaging, clearing and settlement of transactions on a single platform.
 The funds have a USD backed stable coin and are settled in stellar lumens.

 In order to use the system of IBM Blockchain World Wire, two financial institutions have to agree to a single currency, any digital currency or a